Clayton Christensen: After 2000

 In 2000, he founded Innosight LLC, a consulting and training firm.
 In 2005, together with his colleagues at Innosight, he launched Innosight Ventures, a venture firm focused on investing in South Asia, Southeast Asia, and East Asia.
-In 2007, he co-founded Rose Park Advisors LLC (named after the neighborhood in Salt Lake City where he grew up), an investment company that applies his research as an investment strategy.
+In 2007, he co-founded Rose Park Advisors LLC (RPA) (named after the Salt Lake City neighborhood where he grew up), an investment company that applied his research as an investment strategy.

 He served on the board of directors of Tata Consultancy Services (NSE: TCS), Franklin Covey (NYSE: FC), and the Becket Fund for Religious Liberty.
 He also served for a time on the editorial board of the Deseret News.

 Christensen was the best-selling author of ten books, including his seminal work The Innovator's Dilemma (1997), which received the Global Business Book Award for the best business book of the year.
 One of the main concepts depicted in this book is also his most disseminated and famous one: disruptive innovation.
 The concept has been growing in interest over time since 2004, according to Google Trends data.
 However, due to constant misinterpretation, Christensen often wrote articles trying to explain the concept even further.
 Some of his other books are focused on specific industries and discuss social issues such as education and health care.
 Disrupting Class (2008) looks at the root causes of why schools struggle and offers solutions, while The Innovator's Prescription (2009) examines how to fix the American healthcare system.
 The latter two books received numerous awards as the best books on education and health care in their respective years of publication.
 The Innovator's Prescription was also awarded the 2010 James A. Hamilton Award, by the College of Healthcare Executives.

+Christensen co‑founded RPA, an investment firm that applies his research on disruptive innovation to private‑market investing.
+RPA was an early investor in the South Korean e‑commerce company Coupang, and was listed among Coupang’s pre‑IPO shareholders; RPA’s stake was reported at approximately 5.1% following Coupang’s initial public offering on the New York Stock Exchange in March 2021.
+Coupang priced 130 million shares at $35 per share, raising about $4.55 billion in the offering and implying an initial valuation in the neighborhood of $60 billion at the IPO price; strong first‑day trading pushed Coupang’s market capitalization substantially higher, with contemporaneous reports citing day‑one market‑cap figures in the range of roughly $75–85 billion.
+The Coupang IPO and the post‑IPO valuation gains for RPA occurred after his death.

 In 2017, Christensen predicted that “50 percent of the 4,000 colleges and universities in the U.S. will be bankrupt in 10 to 15 years.”